sksurendrakmr/aisdk/README.md

 - To build a proper conversational experience, we need to maintain an ordered history of all messages and include that history with every new prompt.

 The AI SDK makes it super simple.

+## Tailoring AI responses based on specific application needs.

+**Prompt Engineering**

+- Prompt engineering is the practice of crafting instructions to get better, more appropriate outputs from AI models.
+- It's not about changing the AI model itself.
+It's about guiding it to produce responses that fit our application perfectly.

+E.g. We have a brilliant chef who can cook anything

+- "make lunch" vs
+- "prepare a Thai red curry and sticky rice for someone who likes mild heat"

+**Why is Prompt Engineering important?**
+Good prmopt Engineering:

+- ensure responses match your users needs and knowledge level
+- creates consistency, so similar questions get similar types of responses
+- can actually reduce costs by encouraging more concise response that user fewer tokens

+With Good prompt, AI naturally responds in the right way for our applications.

+**Prompt Engineering Techniques**

+1. System Prompts

+   - They are special instructions that shape how the AI behaves throughout an entire conversation.
+     (System messages are like setting the rules of the board games before anyone play.
+It sent the context of the entire conversation but user never sees it)

+   - Trade off - The System prompt is send with every single request, adding to the token counts.